Weekend in Porto

 Look out for Azulejos

 As many of the famous sights are relatively close to each other, the best way to discover Porto is on foot.
-So once you reached the centre, forget the public transport.
+So once you reached the centre, forget the public transport, because Porto is walkable.
 Have a strong coffee in one of the small cafés and then walk to Igreja do Carmo.
 Admire the azulejos (painted ceramic tiles) on its exterior.
 And look out for the narrowest house in Portugal, squeezed between Igreja do Carmo and Igreja dos Carmelitas.
 It was built between the two churches as by law no two churches could share a wall.
 Continue to Clérigos Tower and for the first great views climb its steep, narrow steps.
 But don`t worry if you don`t want to do that as there will be plenty of opportunity to enjoy some great city views from one of the vantage points dotted around the city.

 From Clérigos Tower walk to São Bento station.
 The interior of this unique train station is decorated with around 20 thousand azulejos.
 For more azulejos head to Igreja de Santo Ildefonso and then continue to Capela das Almas de Santa Catarina.
 In this area you can almost certainly find a café or restaurant to have a bite for lunch.
 After lunch you should also treat yourself to a strong coffee and a pastel de nata.
+This is highly recommended when spending a weekend in Porto!

 In the afternoon stroll along the narrow streets to the Sé (Porto Cathedral).
 From the square in front of the church, enjoy some excellent views.
 And then make your way down to the riverside.
 Don`t be afraid to follow the narrow steep cobbled streets, most of them will lead you down to the River Douro.
 Spend a lazy hour with a glass of wine in one of the lively bars with views towards Vila Nova Gaia across the river.